When it comes to packing, space in our backpacks is at a premium. Therefore, we're always searching for the best travel essentials.

-I have known about them for a long time, but it wasn’t until recently (Christmas of 2018) I decided to give them a try.
+I have known about them for a long time, but it wasn't until recently (Christmas of 2018) that I decided to try them.

-I’m glad I did, they have been a pleasure; both to save space and as organizers in my backpack which has traditionally been an unorganized mess.
+I'm glad I did; they have been a pleasure to use and have saved space as organizers in my backpack, which has traditionally been an unorganized mess.

-It feels like I have been traveling with a new nifty backpack ever since I started using the airtight bags.
-It does make a difference.
+It feels like I have been traveling with a new nifty backpack ever since I started using the airtight bags, and it does make a difference.

-The only thing I wish I did was to get bigger bags.
-Right now, I use them mostly to transport smaller items such as socks, underwear, and swimwear.
+The only thing I wish I had done was to get bigger bags.
+I use them mainly to transport smaller items such as socks, underwear, and swimwear.

 It is hard to find a combination of the right size of bags on Amazon, but I've been traveling with these Spacesaver Premium Vacuum Travel Bags this year.

-I don’t suggest traveling with six of them.
-I usually bring along two to three, but six was the smallest quantity Spacesaver offers.
+I don't suggest traveling with six of them, and I usually bring along two to three, but six was the smallest quantity Spacesaver offers.

 3. Headphones (especially for digital nomads)

 I spend a lot of my days out on the road working.
-I know, it sounds boring, but hey — I’ve got to pay for my travels somehow!
+I know it sounds boring, but I've got to pay for my travels somehow!

 A lot of times, I am working in not-so-ideal conditions.
-Usually, it is loud or busy with a lot of things going on around me.
+Usually, it is loud or busy with many things happening around me.

-To focus, I use my noise-canceling headphones, which I splurged on because it's important I be able to focus on the road.
+To focus, I use my noise-canceling headphones, which I splurged on because I must be able to focus on the road.

-Beyond digital nomads, many people (myself included) can only sleep in hostels or on airplanes, busses, or trains with earphones in.
+Beyond digital nomads, many people (myself included) can only sleep in hostels or on airplanes, buses, or trains with earphones in.

-A good set of earphones/headphones for your purpose is always worth the investment.
+Good earphones/headphones for your purpose are worth the investment.

-It is a bit of a splurge, but compared to market value for headphones, this isn’t a bad deal.
+It is a bit of a splurge, but this isn't a bad deal compared to the market value for headphones.

 4. Miniature flexible tripod

-I will admit, I no longer travel with a tripod.
-It is on this list because it used to be one of the handiest travel essentials in my backpack.
+I will admit I no longer travel with a tripod; it's on this list because it used to be one of the handiest travel essentials in my backpack.

-However, I no longer focus my travels on smartphone photography or taking photos, in general.
+However, I no longer focus my travels on smartphone photography or taking photos.

 It has become less of a priority, and the tripod did get to be pretty bulky in packing.

-With that being said, if you are remotely into photography or respect the art more than a dorky selfie, you may want to consider one of these.
+That said, if you are remotely into photography or respect the art more than a dorky selfie, you may want to consider one.

-I couldn’t tell you how many times it helped me out in my years of traveling.
+I couldn't tell you how many times it helped me in my years of traveling.

 I liked the UBeesize Tripod, in particular, for its foam-like grip.
-It seemed to grip more sturdy than others I have used in the past.
+It seemed to grip more sturdy than others I have used.

 See also: How to Choose the Best Travel Camera

-Tile is a travel gadget I have just recently started using as a precaution.
-Looking for a little peace of mind?
+Tile is a travel gadget I have recently started using as a precaution.
+Are you looking for a bit of peace of mind?
 This is your product.

-Tile is a “find my phone” kind of product that uses little tile tracking devices on all your valuables while traveling.
+Tile is a “find my phone” product that uses little tile tracking devices on all your valuables while traveling.